Benefits of Thai Massage

 Mechanical Thai Massage

-I have received plenty of sessions where the therapist knew all the moves, all the techniques, all the sequences.
-But at the same time the most important element was missing.
+I have received plenty of sessions where the therapist knew all the moves, all the techniques, and all the sequences.
+But at the same time, the most important element was missing.

 There was no energy in the session, there was no heart and soul in the treatment, it didn’t flow, it felt mechanical, and I could feel that those therapists just did their jobs – nothing more.

 In such a session very little, if anything, gets treated or healed.
 It’s not the technique that heals – it’s the human being who gives those techniques the quality of healing.

 Inspired Thai Massage

 I have also received many sessions where the therapist knew all the moves, techniques and sequence, AND had a “magic touch”, a compassionate attitude, a finely tuned sensitivity for my needs, and a creative way of working that was just right for me.

 After such a session I always feel like I am walking on clouds, my head is clear, I feel balanced and peaceful, my energy feels light and I can just feel the healing benefits.